 Yet, one of the biggest indicators of our children’s success or failure in their own marriages depends upon our own marriage during their childhood.
 No matter how we may not want to admit it, in many ways, our children will become us.
 So, if we want them to have a healthy, loving marriage in the future, we need to model that today.
 And, what better way than to start with regular sex?

-The truth is that when it comes down to it, our children don’t want to think of us as being sexual beings, but they crave the people we become because we are having regular sex.
+The truth is that when it comes down to it, our children don’t want to think of us as having sexual needs, but they crave the people we become because we are having regular sex.
 So, why not go for it?
-Sex makes us feel attractive, keeps us young and trim, connects us romantically, and helps make us better parents…my parents are the exception, of course.
+An active sex life makes us feel attractive, keeps us young and trim, connects us romantically, and helps make us better parents…my parents are the exception, of course.
 They were great, in spite of their very limited sex life.